 Because of the following 2 reasons:

-1. You will have to deal with the different fears that you’re likely to experience as a climber: fear of falling, fear of heights, fear of failing, and fear of not training enough.
-They all inhibit your progress and can alter or destabilize your movement thereby increasing the chance of injury.
+- You will have to deal with the different fears that you’re likely to experience as a climber: fear of falling, fear of heights, fear of failing, and fear of not training enough.
+They all inhibit your progress and can alter or destabilize your movement.
+Thereby increasing the chance of injuries like flexor tendon tenosynovitis or climber elbow.

 A classic example of how fear of falling can alter climbing performance is one I experienced recently on a route where I’m forced to climb well passed the bolt I need to clip before I can do so efficiently.
 The fear of falling results in me tensioning my body, over-gripping (holding onto hand holds harder than necessary and thus wasting energy), moving rigidly, having shaky legs, reduced precision in foot placement, increased heart rate, and sweaty fingers.
 This all inhibits my brain from learning fluid movements and the correct amount of force necessary for the moves I need to do.
 The fact that I’m using excess force and that I’m moving rigidly increases the likelihood of acute overload and of me positioning my body inefficiently, which both increase the chances of injury.